oxc-project/javascript-parser-in-rust/docs/lexer.md

 ## Token

 The lexer, also known as tokenizer or scanner, is responsible for transforming source text into tokens.
-The tokens will later be consumed by the parser so we don't need to worry about whitespaces and comments from the original text.
+The tokens will later be consumed by the parser so we don't have to worry about whitespaces and comments from the original text.

 Let's start simple and transform a single `+` text into a token.